MEBakani/OpiZero2wCommunityWiki/README.md

 If you ever have a question about this SBC, Don't hesitate to ask the community or me directly.

-Table of Contents
+Table of Contents:
    1.Operating Systems and Building Them.

 1. Operating Systems and Building Them.